leangjia/blender_docs/manual/addons/system/demo_mode.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Once you setup a ``demo.py`` you may want to move it to a different system.
-In this case the paths might not match up, In this case, update the ``search_path`` variable to point to the path on the new system.
+In this case the paths might not match up, if so update the ``search_path`` variable to point to the path on the new system.
 You can also set the ``search_path`` to use the directory of the current blend-file::